Golgo 13: Assignment Kowloon: Home media

 Golgo 13: Assignment Kowloon was bundled with The Bullet Train and Executioner in the Kill Chiba Collection Region 1 DVD set by Crash Cinema on May 18, 2004.
 On November 20, 2007, BCI Eclipse released the film in their Sonny Chiba Collection DVD set, which also includes The Bullet Train, Dragon Princess, The Bodyguard, Karate Warriors, and Sister Street Fighter.

 In the UK, the film was bundled with The Bullet Train and G.I.
 Samurai in The Sonny Chiba Collection Vol. 2 Region 2 DVD set by Optimum Home Releasing.

+On November 14, 2023, Shout!
+Studios released the original Japanese edit of the film in their Sonny Chiba Collection: Volume 2 Blu-ray set, which also includes The Defensive Power of Aikido, 13 Steps of Maki, The Great Okinawa Yakuza War, Karate for Life, Karate Warriors, and The Okinawa War of Ten Years.
+An audio commentary track was recorded by martial arts film historian Brian Bankston of the Cool Ass Cinema blog.